Facility Activities

 Perhaps the fastest growing activity on national wildlife refuges in the past ten years has been wildlife photography.
 That’s not surprising – the digital camera population explosion and cell phones with ever-improving picture-taking abilities are increasing the number of nature...

-Camping is permitted year-round for up to 14 days only in designated campgrounds or with a backcountry camping permit.
+Camping is permitted year-round for up to 14 days within a 30-day period in designated campgrounds or with a backcountry camping permit.
 Virgin Valley campground is accessible year-round.
 There you will find pit toilets, drinking water, a warm springs pool and a rustic shower house.
-All other campgrounds are...
+All other...

 Hiking is a great way to explore the refuge and there are ample cross-country hiking options.
 However, there are no hiking trails so please exercise extreme caution, especially when entering rocky and rugged terrain.